Anivice/Sysdarft/doc/Sysdarft.md

 ## Preprocessor directives

 Preprocessor directives are not program statements but directives for the preprocessor.
-The preprocessor examines the code before actual compilation of code begins and resolves all these directives before any code is actually generated by regular statements[@CPPPrimer].
+The preprocessor examines the code before actual compilation of the code begins.

 ### Declarative PreProcessor Directives

 Declarative PreProcessor Directives are used to manipulate the code assembling process.

-#### .org
+### `.org [Decimal or Hexadecimal]`

 `.org`, or origin, defines the starting offset for code in memory.
 While the default origin is `0x00`, some absolute code (like BIOS) loads at specific addresses such as `0xC1800`.
-If the assembler assumed an origin of `0x00`, all line markers starts at `0x00` and would be inconsistent with the actual location of the code (like `0xC1800`).
+If the assembler assumed an origin of `0x00`, all line markers (symbols[^symbols]) start at `0x00` and would be inconsistent with the actual location of the code (like `0xC1800`).
 `.org` can manually specify the correct starting address, ensuring proper offset calculations for absolute code.

+[^symbols]:
+A symbol, identifier, line marker, or label, is a name associated with some particular value.
+This value can be an offset within a segment, a constant, a string, a segment address, an offset within a record, or even an operand for an instruction.
+In any case,
+a label provides us with the ability to represent some otherwise incomprehensible value with a familiar, mnemonic, name.
+A symbolic name consists of a sequence of letters, digits, and special characters, with the following restrictions:
+- A symbol cannot begin with a numeric digit.
+- A name can have any combination of upper and lower case alphabetic characters.
+- A symbol may contain any number of characters.
+- The '_' and '.' symbols may appear anywhere within a symbol.
+[@TheArtOfAssemblyLanguage]

-#### Syntax and Example
+#### Example

 ```
-    .org [Decimal or Hexadecimal]
     .org 0xC1800
 ```

-#### .equ
+### `.equ '[Search Target]', '[Replacement]'`

 In assembly or low-level programming, the `.equ` directive is used to *replace occurrences of a string* with another, similar to how macros work in C.